rjhunter3/ParticleSandbox/ParticleSandbox-cxww44/README.md

 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 See LICENCE.md to view a full offline copy of the licence.

+Also code used from other libraries: p5.js Licenced under LGPL 2.1
+DAT.GUI Licenced under Apache 2.0